caqtdm/caqtdm/Readme.md

 To build the package qwt-6.0.1 and epics base is required (adapt the paths above if required).

  * After caqtdm is build run the packaging script
+  * the packaging script requires the `chrpath` command.
+Make sure that this command is available on the build machine!

 ```
 ./makePackage.sh